particleKIT/hostlist/README.md

 Hostlist reads yaml lists with information about hosts and from that generates config files and inventory for several services.

+## Configuration

+The main configuration is based on a config.yml file in the current directory.
+See the package for an example file.

 ## Services

 At the moment the supported services are: